 Ya’ll, grey markers are the coolest.
 The.
 Coolest.
 Adding depth and shadows without making the page busy is their specialty- and I’ve got a tutorial about it.

 If you wanna go big, go for the 12-Piece Neutral Gray Set, however for doodle notes (as opposed to, for example, illustrating comics or architectural sketches) I have never used darker than N3.
-For that reason, even though individually copics are more expensive than the set, if you want to experiment with grey you might want to go with individual markers:
+For that reason, even though individually copics are more expensive than the set, if you want to experiment with grey I recommend these individual markers:

-Also shown in this set is the COPIC BLENDING MARKER.
-If you try copics at all, you’ve got to add this marker to your set.
+Also shown in this set is the COPIC blending marker.
+If you try copics, you’ve got to add this marker to your set.
 It will fade and feather one color or can be used to blend multiple colors together for a watercolor type effect.

 I’m fairly convinced a ruler is a basic necessity, and this angle ruler is my pick.
-It’s practically useful, and the fact that it is flexible and foldable means that it slips into the back row of my pen case and won’t break when I force the zipper closed over a few-too-many markers.
+It’s practically useful, and the fact that it is flexible and foldable means that it slips into the back row of my pen case and resists breaking when I force the zipper closed over a few-too-many markers.

 I’ve ordered many pen cases and returned almost as many.
-This Basic Pen Case gets my vote as the winner.
-It’s cheap, not the cutest, but WOW has it held up well.
-After 18 months of heavy use (being tossed in the bottom of a bag through a public transportation commute, most days) it shows virtually no wear.
+This Basic Pen Case gets my vote as the clear-cut winner.
+It’s cheap, and although maybe not the cutest, WOW has it held up well.
+After 4 years of heavy use (carried in my bag every day- through classes, international travel, camping trips, and public transportation) it shows virtually no wear.

-It’s sized well to hold copics and I like the center “page” layout which helps make it feel more like a portfolio of writing supplies instead of a jumbled pencil case.
+It’s sized well to hold copics and I like the center “page” layout- it helps make it feel more like a portfolio of writing supplies instead of a jumbled pencil case.

 1. For the past 6 months or so, I’ve been hooked on Whitelines Paper.
 This innovative paper company has created paper with a very subtle grey grid that keeps doodles and headers straight without the intrusion of lines or lined grids.
-They had me at grey on grey, but whitelines is 3-4 times more bleed resistant and smudge resistant (miracle!) than Moleskine, Fabriano, or Leuchtturm’s papers.
+They had me at grey-on- grey, but could have converted me on paper quality alone.
+Whitelines is 3-4 times more bleed resistant and smudge resistant (miracle!) than Moleskine, Fabriano, or Leuchtturm’s papers.

 2. After I’d been using and recommending Canson Mixed Media Paper Spiral Notebooks for awhile, my artist friend Kate turned me onto Strathmore’s lovely new collection of softcover mixed media journals– perfect for bullet journaling.
-Both of these are great choices if you blend copics or use watercolor in your journals- mixed media paper has the heft to stand up to these stronger pigments.
+Both of these are great choices if you blend copics or use watercolor in your journals.
+These journals have mixed media paper, which has the heft to stand up to these stronger pigments.